 Preparedness, Planning, and Assessment

-We will assess the public health system's capacity to respond to bio-terrorism, infectious disease outbreaks and public health threats and emergencies.
-Based on the assessment, we will prepare a public health emergency response plan for the detection and response to such events.
-In addition, we will develop a plan to manage the National Pharmaceutical Stockpile (NPS) and a smallpox pre-event/post event plan for Erie County.
-Finally, we will provide guidance and support to Erie County residents during an emergency.
+We assess the public health system's capacity to respond to bio-terrorism, infectious disease outbreaks and public health threats and emergencies.
+Based on the assessment, we prepare a public health emergency response plan for the detection and response to such events.
+In addition, we participate in managing the National Pharmaceutical Stockpile (NPS) and a smallpox pre-event/post event plan for Erie County.
+Finally, we provide guidance and support to Erie County residents during an emergency.
 See more on emergency preparedness by following this link: PA Emergency Preparedness Guide.

 Pandemic Flu Resources